Transportation in Jacksonville, Florida: Monorail network

 The Jacksonville Skyway is an automated people mover connecting Florida State College at Jacksonville downtown campus, the Northbank central business district, Convention Center, and Southbank locations.
 The system includes 8 stops connected by two lines.
 The existing train is a UMIII monorail built by Bombardier.
 The guideway consists of concrete beams which rest atop an unusually large support structure not used in most monorail systems.
 Maximum speed for the train is 48 km/h.

 A monorail was first proposed in the 1970s as part of a mobility plan hoping to attract interest from the Urban Mass Transit Administration's Downtown Peoplemover Program.
 The initial study was undertaken by the Florida Department of Transportation and Jacksonville's planning department, who took the Skyway project to the Jacksonville Transportation Authority (JTA) in 1977.
 Following further development and a final 18-month feasibility study, the UMTA selected Jacksonville as one of seven cities to receive federal funding for an automated people mover.
 Two other related projects are Miami's Metromover and Detroit People Mover.
 UMTA's approved plan called for the construction of a 2.5 mi Phase I system to be built in three segments.

 Intercity rail

 Amtrak, the national passenger rail system, provides daily service from the Jacksonville Amtrak Station on Clifford Lane in the northwest section of the city.
-Two trains presently stop there, the Silver Meteor and Silver Star.
+Two trains presently stop there, the Silver Meteor and Floridian.
 Jacksonville was also served by the thrice-weekly Sunset Limited and the daily Silver Palm.
-Service on the Silver Palm was cut back to Savannah, Georgia in 2002.
+Service on the Silver Palm was cut back to Savannah, Georgia in 2002, and renamed to the Palmetto.
 The Sunset Limited route was truncated at San Antonio, Texas as a result of the track damage in the Gulf Coast area caused by Hurricane Katrina on August 28, 2005.
-Service was restored as far east as New Orleans by late October 2005, but Amtrak has opted not to fully restore service into Florida.
+Service was restored as far east as New Orleans by late October 2005, but Amtrak currently has service suspended between Mobile and Orlando.